Josephine de Reszke: Career

-Josephine made her debut in 1874 in Venice as Cecilia in a new production of Gomes' Il Guarany opposite Francesco Tamagno as Pery.
-Her Paris debut came on June 21st 1875 as Ophelia in Thomas' Hamlet.
+Josephine made her professional debut in 1874 in Venice, as Cecilia in a new production of Gomes' Il Guarany opposite Francesco Tamagno as Pery.
+Her Paris debut came on June 21, 1875 as Ophelia in Thomas' Hamlet.
 She and her younger brother Édouard de Reszke performed in Western Europe beginning in the 1870s.
 Jean sang soprano solos as a boy in Warsaw Cathedral.

 Édouard, a bass, debuted in Aida in Paris in April 1876.

 She remained at the Opéra in Paris, France for several years, during which time she became known for her performances in Italian and French operas; she also created the role of Sita in Jules Massenet's Le roi de Lahore.
 She was a success in Madrid, Spain in Les Huguenots, L'Africaine, La favorite, and Don Giovanni.
 She also performed in Lisbon, Portugal but turned down an offer to appear in the United States.
 She remained in Europe—including Italy and Great Britain—for the duration of her career.

 Reszke debuted in England on 18 April 1881 at Covent Garden where she played the title role in Aida and her brother Édouard was also a performer.

 Reszke appeared with her brother Jean on the occasion of his debut; the two, along with Edouard, participated in the Paris premiere of Hérodiade in 1884.
 Josephine played Salome and Jean was John the Baptist.